 Check the menu in advance

-Restaurant websites are also becoming useful tools in preparing for dining out as many restaurants are sharing their menus and allergen information online.
+It may not always be possible, but looking over a restaurant’s menu before you arrive can make communicating with the chef and restaurant staff easier.
+Restaurant websites are also becoming useful tools in preparing for dining out.
+Many restaurants are sharing their menus and allergen information online.

 This was a very popular suggestion by the chefs on the forums.
 It is especially important if you will be attending an event that is catered since the food is prepared in advance.
 Here is why it is helpful: